hyperspy/hyperspy/doc/user_guide/visualisation.rst

 The image plot can be customised by passing additional arguments when plotting.
-Colorbar, scalebar and contrast controls are HyperSpy-specific, however :py:meth:`matplotlib.axes.Axes.imshow` arguments are supported as well:
+Colorbar, scalebar and contrast controls are HyperSpy-specific, however :meth:`matplotlib.axes.Axes.imshow` arguments are supported as well:

 .. code-block:: python